 - Three noncredit courses

-- The Diploma must be completed within two years
+- The Diploma must be completed within one year

-The Diploma is awarded to students who successfully complete the three required courses within two years.
+The Diploma is awarded to students who successfully complete the three required courses within one year.

 For additional information, or if you have any questions, please contact the Division of Programs in Business at email@example.com.